PowerBiDevCamp/AppOwnsDataMultiTenant/Docs/Readme.md

 proper permissions, it can use the Microsoft Graph API to create new Azure AD applications on demand.
-This type of custom application becomes more complex to develop and deploy because it must somehow track credentials for each Azure AD application and gain access to those credentials whenever it needs to authenticate and acquire access tokens for individual service principals.
+This type of custom application becomes more complex to develop and deploy because it must somehow track authentication credentials for each Azure AD application and gain access to those credentials whenever it needs to authenticate and acquire access tokens for individual service principals.
 The [TenantManagement](https://github.com/PowerBiDevCamp/TenantManagement) sample application demonstrates using this approach.